j-emman/MobileView-Browser/README.md

 ### 4. Run the Application
 Press `F5` in Visual Studio to debug and run the app.
+Alternatively, run the built `.exe` file in `your project directory\bin\Debug\net8.0-windows` At this point in time, I see no reason to create an installer.
+Possibly, a single-package portable but it works fine as is so...

 ---
 ## Extension Support